Frank O'Hara & Marion Raycheba in China

 how to find prospective investors.
 On another subject - I also reviewed the

-helped me marginally with Canadian banks.
-All the banks except for a Hong Kong
+years.
+All the banks except for a Hong Kong one, as far as I could determine,

-one, so far as I could determine, are wholly owned by the government.
+are wholly owned by the government.

 We had a meeting with the woman who is head of the